chenchih/5G_automationLinux/Iperflog_parser/5.parse_result_txt/Readme.md

 # Debug For Coding

 ## Description of Code
-These two code all can parse the logfile and write result into txt file.
-In case if you don't want to display in excel, and want to use txt, you can run this code.
+These two codes all can parse the logfile and write the  result into text file.
+In case if you don't want to display in Excel, and want to use text file, you can run this code.

-- `parser_result_txt`: write result into text file
+- `parser_result_txt`: write the result into a text file
-- `parser_txt_excel_convert`: write result into text, or excel or both file.
+- `parser_txt_excel_convert`: write the result into a text, or Excel or both file.

 ### parser_result_txt